e3prom/kryptoxin/docs/reference.md

           *  `--method`: Library object's method to invoke for execution.
         * `print`: Return an UTF-8 encoded text to the console.
     * C# Programs and Libraries:
+        * `custom`: A base template for your custom program or library.
         * `print`: A console program that print the encrypted text.
         * `load-library`: This console program loads a **decrypted** DLL to disk and load it under an existing `explorer.exe` process.
             * `--dllname`: The filename of the DLL as written to the host's disk.